 Keep the Temp Right

-- If your oven is too hot, then the cake will rise higher in the middle – in a dome-like shape – that will collapse when the cake cools.
+- If your oven is too hot, the cake will rise higher in the middle in a dome-like shape, which will then collapse when the cake cools.

-- If your oven is not hot enough, then the middle won’t bake all the way.
-This might be okay for brownies, but not for a cake.
+- If your oven is not hot enough, then the middle won’t bake all the way through.

-Freely circulating heat is vital to even baking of your cakes.
-Place your oven rack in the center of the oven and your cake pans in the center of the rack.
-Don’t put any above or below.
-It may take longer to make your four-layer cake, but your layers will be evenly baked and delicious.
+There needs to be room for the heat in your oven to circulate to achieve even baking of your cakes.
+Place your oven rack in the center of the oven and place your cake pans in the center of the rack.

 For more solutions to common cake baking problems, check out our post covering the most common issues you’re likely to face.

-If you did your best and the cake has sunken anyway, it’s not the end of the world.
-There are steps that you can still take to save your cake.
-Exactly what depends on certain factors, such as:
+If you did your best and something still went wrong, it’s not the end of the world.
+There are still steps you can take to save your cake.
+Exactly what these steps are depends on certain factors.

-Putting it back in the oven is out of the question but there are still solutions.
+Putting it back in the oven is out of the question if it has already cooled, but there are still ways to fix it.

 Wrapping It Up